Back to blog

 Does this work with non-Davis weather stations?

-CumulusMX and WeeWX support many station brands, which is a real strength if you do not own a Davis.
-Pro Weather is focused specifically on Davis WeatherLink stations, so it is the best fit if that is what you have.
+CumulusMX and WeeWX support many station brands — Ecowitt, Fine Offset, Ambient Weather, and more — which is a real strength if you do not own a Davis.
+Pro Weather is focused specifically on Davis WeatherLink stations, so it is the best fit if that is the hardware you have.

 How long is my weather history kept?

-With self-hosted software it depends on your own storage and backups.
+With self-hosted software it depends entirely on your own storage and backups; the data lives in files or a database on your machine.
 WeatherLink's free plan only keeps recent data.
-Pro Weather stores your full history indefinitely, so long-term charts and records keep building.
+Pro Weather stores your full history indefinitely, so long-term charts, records, and the almanac keep building year after year.

 Can I use my own domain name?

-Self-hosted setups can, with extra DNS and hosting configuration.
+Self-hosted setups can, with extra DNS and hosting configuration and a certificate to keep renewed.
 WeatherLink's free tier cannot.
-Pro Weather includes a custom domain with automatic SSL out of the box.
+Pro Weather includes a custom domain with automatic SSL out of the box, or a free subdomain if you don't own a domain yet.

 Ready to put your Davis station online the easy way?
 Start your Pro Weather site.
 It takes about five minutes.